NuGet/NuGet.Client/src/NuGet.Core/NuGet.CommandLine.XPlat/external/docs.md

 ## Description

-The `dotnet nuget enable source` command will enable an existing source in your NuGet configuration files.
+The `dotnet nuget enable source` command enables an existing source in your NuGet configuration files.

 ## Arguments

 - **`NAME`**

   Name of the source.

 ## Options

 - **`--configfile`**

   The NuGet configuration file.
 If specified, only the settings from this file will be used.
 If not specified, the hierarchy of configuration files from the current directory will be used.
 To learn more about NuGet configuration go to https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior.